Zed-Bailey/SudokuSolver/README.md

 # Sudoku Solver
-A sudoku solver using the waveform collapse algorithm
+A sudoku solver using the wavefunction collapse algorithm

 This project was inspired by [this video](https://youtu.be/2SuvO4Gi7uY)